 Last night I attended a Garden Party put on by Underground Opera.
 Underground Opera is one of the five opera companies that operate here in Winnipeg.
-The other four, if I’m correct, are Manitoba Opera Company, The Little Opera Company, Flipside Opera Company, and the Contemporary Opera Lab.* Members of Flipside joined in the performances.
-Five may seem like a lot of companies for one city.
-However, last night showed Winnipeg has more than enough operatic talent to go around.
+The other four, if I’m correct, are Manitoba Opera Company, The Little Opera Company, Flipside Opera Company, and the Contemporary Opera Lab.*

 *I was corrected by Brendan McKeen of Manitoba Underground Opera.
 Three Little Birds Production is the fifth company.
 They specialize in opera for children.